Carl "Alfalfa" Switzer

 Carl Dean Switzer (August 7, 1927 - January 21, 1959) was an American child actor, comic singer, dog breeder, and guide.
 He was best known for his role as Alfalfa in the Our Gang series of short-subject comedies.

-Switzer (rhyming with "Schweitzer", as referenced in the 1939 film Alfalfa's Aunt) began his career as a child actor in 1934.
+Switzer (rhyming with "Schweitzer", as pronounced in the Our Gang shorts Framing Youth and Alfalfa's Aunt) began his career as a child actor in 1934.
 He appeared in the Our Gang shorts as Alfalfa, one of the series' most popular and best-remembered characters.
 After outgrowing the series in 1940, Switzer struggled to find substantial roles, but was typecast as a juvenile actor.
 As an adult, he appeared mainly in bit parts and B-movies.
 He later became a dog breeder and hunting guide.

 Switzer married heiress Diantha Collingwood in 1954 and they had one son.
 He was shot and killed by Moses "Bud" Stiltz in 1959 due to a disagreement regarding a business arrangement.

-Early life and family
+Early life

-Carl Switzer was born in Paris, Illinois on August 7, 1927, the youngest of four children born to Gladys Carrie Shanks (1904-1997) and George Frederick "Fred" Switzer (1905-1960).
+Carl Switzer was born in Paris, Illinois, on August 7, 1927, the youngest of four children born to Gladys Carrie Shanks (1904-1997) and George Frederick "Fred" Switzer (1905-1960).
 Gladys and Fred's first child, a boy, died in 1922, an hour and a half after being born.
 Carl's sister Janice Switzer was born in 1923 and his brother Harold Switzer was born in 1925.
-He and Harold became famous in their hometown for their musical talent and performances.
+Harold and he became famous in their hometown for their musical talent and performances.
 Both sang and could play a number of instruments.